-It is the policy of The Gabelli Global Small and Mid Cap Value Trust to automatically reinvest dividends payable to common shareholders.
-As a "registered" shareholder, you automatically become a participant in the Fund's Automatic Dividend Reinvestment Plan (the "Plan").
-The Plan authorizes the Fund to credit shares of common stock to participants upon an income dividend or a capital gains distribution regardless of whether the shares are trading at a discount or a premium to net asset value.
+It is the policy of The Gabelli Global Utility & Income Trust (the "Fund") to automatically reinvest dividends payable to common shareholders.
+As a "registered" shareholder you automatically become a participant in the Fund's

+Automatic Dividend Reinvestment Plan (the "Plan").
+The Plan authorizes the Fund to credit common shares to participants upon an income dividend or a capital gains distribution regardless of whether the shares are trading at a discount or a premium to net asset value.
 All distributions to shareholders whose shares are registered in their own names will be automatically reinvested pursuant to the Plan in additional shares of the Fund.
-Plan participants may send their stock certificates to Computershare Trust Company, N.A. ("Computershare") to be held in their dividend reinvestment account.
-Registered shareholders wishing to receive their distribution in cash must submit this request in writing to:
+Plan participants may send their share certificates to Computershare Trust Company, N.A. ("Computershare") to be held in their dividend reinvestment account.
+Registered shareholders wishing to receive their distributions in cash may submit this request through the Internet, by telephone or in writing to:

-c/o Computershare

-P.O.
-Box 43006

-Providence, RI 02940-3006
+The Gabelli Global Utility & Income Trust c/o Computershare P.O.
+Box 43006 Providence, RI 02940-3006